Career Advice

 Keeping It Confidential

-If you are planning on doing a criminal record check, as an employer or interviewer, you have to remember that all the information that is transferred and shared between individuals is private.
-The criminal information is meant for purposes of determining the eligibility and qualifications to work within the demands of a position and job.
+Suppose you plan to do a criminal record check as an employer or interviewer.
+In that case, you must remember that all the information transferred and shared between individuals is private.
+The criminal information determines the eligibility and qualifications to work within the demands of a position and job.
 That information cannot be shared or made public.
-Breach of this information could result in legal issues with the breaching party, whether that is the interviewer, the employer, the company, or a combination of all of them.
+Breach of this information could result in legal issues with the breaching party, whether that is the interviewer, the employer, the company, or a combination of all.

 Their Side Of The Story

-The great thing about doing interviews is that the ability to have in-person discussions provides an opportunity to communicate with each other.
-You, as the one conducting the interview, have the chance to ask what the other side of the story is.
-Having this opportunity can give you enough insight to make a better decision in regards to hiring the right candidates, factoring in all the right qualifications despite the presence of criminal records.
+The great thing about doing interviews is that in-person discussions allow one to communicate with each other.
+As the interviewee, you can ask what the other side of the story is.
+This opportunity can give you enough insight to make a better decision regarding hiring the right candidates, factoring in all the right qualifications despite criminal records.

 What's next?